Rodina222/Todo-App/backend/README.md

 # ToDo App Backend

-This is a todo app that supports the following features:
+This is the Go-based backend API for the todo app.

+## Features

-1. Assist users in organising their tasks into todos.
+1. Add new todos to help users organize their tasks in the todos table.
-2. Mark the completed todos using a checkbox.
+2. Update the status of completed todos to done.
-3. Remove unnecessary or unwanted todos.
-4. Rename a todo.
+3. Delete unwanted todos by removing them from the todos table.
+4. Update the title of the todo in the todos table.

 ## __API Endpoints:__
 - `GET /todos:` gets a list of all todos.